Welcome! This page is dedicated to all things books and my 2025 reading goals, challenges, lists, and more.

 = Reading/Listening

-So far, this list has 19 titles.
+So far, this list has 19 24 titles (not including ARCs).
 Last year, I read 39 38 books, just two books shy of my 40-book goal.
 Listed below is my first initial list, which always changes throughout the year, and I’ll keep this updated on this platform and my Notions page.

 -